chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-to-communicate-with-satellites.markdown

 `port` is the port that XL Deploy binds to.
 It must also be accessible from the satellites.
 By default, it is set to `8180`.

+**Note:** You cannot connect multiple XL Deploy server instances to the same satellite.
+XL Deploy allows you to assign the same satellite to multiple hosts from the same XL Deploy instance.

 ## Configure the ping timeout

 To configure the ping timeout while reaching a satellite, change the `satellite.timeout.ping` property in `XL_DEPLOY_SERVER_HOME/conf/system.conf`: